How To Remove A Volunteer From Your Online Campaign

 Putting together an effective political campaign team is one of the most important steps a candidate can take.
 It doesn’t matter if you’re running for city council or Congress—no one runs a successful campaign alone.

-A solid campaign team allows for division of labor and delegation of key responsibilities.
+A proper political campaign structure allows for division of labor and delegation of key responsibilities.
 This frees up the candidate to focus on voter outreach, fundraising, and refining the campaign message.
 Meanwhile, others can manage operations, logistics, and strategy behind the scenes.

 Put together key political staff positions